AdobeDocs/experience-platform.de-DE/help/data-science-workspace/authoring/sdk.md

 ## PipelineFactory {#pipelinefactory}

-Die PipelineFactory-Klasse enthält Methoden und Definitionen für Modellschulungen und -bewertungen, wobei Schulungslogik und -algorithmen in Form einer [!DNL Spark] Pipeline definiert werden.
+The PipelineFactory class encapsulates methods and definitions for model training and scoring, where training logic and algorithms are defined in the form of a [!DNL Spark] Pipeline.

 **PySpark**

-Die folgende Tabelle beschreibt die Klassenmethoden einer PySpark PipelineFactory:
+Die folgende Tabelle beschreibt die Klassenmethoden einer PySpark-PipelineFactory:

 <table>
     <thead>